Trebuchet

 A trebuchet (Note: Pronounced /ˈtrɛbʊʃeɪ/ TREB-uu-shay or /ˈtrɛbəʃɛt/ TREB-ə-shet or /ˌtrɛbjʊˈʃɛt/ TREB-yuu-SHET; also spelled trebucket /ˈtriːbʌkɪt/ TREE-buk-it or /ˌtrɛbjʊˈkɛt/ TREB-yuu-KET) (trébuchet) is a type of catapult that uses a hinged arm with a sling attached to the tip to launch a projectile.
 It was a common powerful siege engine until the advent of gunpowder.
-The design of a trebuchet allows it to launch projectiles of greater weights and further distances than a traditional catapult.
+The design of a trebuchet allows it to launch projectiles of greater weight and/or at greater range than a traditional catapult.

 There are two main types of trebuchet.
 The first is the traction trebuchet, or mangonel, which uses manpower to swing the arm.
 It first appeared in China by the 4th century BC.
 It spread westward, possibly via the Avars, and was adopted by the Byzantines, Persians, Arabs, and other neighboring peoples by the sixth to seventh centuries AD.

 The later, and often larger and more powerful, counterweight trebuchet, also known as the counterpoise trebuchet, uses a counterweight to swing the arm.
 It appeared in both Christian and Muslim lands around the Mediterranean in the 12th century, and was carried back to China by the Mongols in the 13th century.

 Etymology and terminology

 The numerous forms of the word that appeared during the 13th century, including trabocco, tribok, tribuclietta, and trubechetum, have obscured the origin of the term.
 In Arabic the counterweight trebuchet was called manjaniq maghribi or majaniq ifranji.
-In China, the traction trebuchet was called the pao while the counterweight trebuchet was called the húihúi pào (Muslim trebuchet).
+In China, the traction trebuchet was called the pào (砲) while the counterweight trebuchet was called the húihúi pào (回回砲, Muslim trebuchet).

 The English word trebuchet is first mentioned in the 14th century (13th century in Anglo-Latin) as "medieval stone-throwing engine of war".
 It is borrowed from (Old) French trebuchet (now trébuchet).

 The French word is from the verbal root of trebucher (now trébucher) : trebuch- + diminutive noun suffix -et, trebucher (10th century) meant "to overthrow, to bring down", then and now "to stumble", maybe earlier "to rock" or "to tilt".
 It is a compound of (Old) French tre(s)-, variant form tra- (now tré- / tra-) from Latin trans expressing "displacement" in that case + Old French buc "trunk of the body, bulk", itself from Old Low Franconian *būk- "belly" similar to Old High German buh, German Bauch "belly".